-A. While you'll get the most out of a Traditional IRA at retirement, you can withdraw the money anytime, subject to income tax.
+A. You can withdraw the money anytime, subject to income tax.
 An IRS penalty tax also may apply unless you are age 591⁄2 or older.
-Once you reach age 701⁄2, you must start withdrawing at least a certain minimum amount each year to avoid penalty taxes.
+If you are age 73 or older, you must withdraw a required minimum amount each year to avoid penalty taxes.

-Q. What is the IRS penalty tax if I withdraw money from my Traditional IRA before age 591⁄2?
+Q. What is the IRS penalty tax if I withdraw money from my Traditional IRA before age 591/2?

-A. In general, you will pay a 10 percent penalty tax on any taxable amounts you withdraw before age 591⁄2 unless you qualify for a penalty tax exception (death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions, qualified disaster-related distributions).
+A. In general, you will pay a 10 percent penalty tax on any taxable amounts you withdraw before age 591⁄2 unless you qualify for a penalty tax exception (death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, birth of a child or adoption expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions, qualified disaster recovery distributions, terminal illness, domestic abuse (starting in 2024), or emergency expenses (starting in 2024).